yongyw123/toy-soc/README.md

 ## Extra (Nice to have)

-### General

 - [ ] Add interrupt system and incorporate into the IO cores.
 To consider using IP or user-defined.

-### System Timer

-- [ ] Include extra control register to configure counter count range instead of using the full-64-bit range.
-- [ ] Include prescaler control to set the count frequency. *Not sure if it is a good idea.*
-- [ ] Include extra status register for System Timer to indicate whether the counter expires (overflow), and how many time it has expired, and the associated set/clear status register operations.